-The following is my favoured reading list when it comes to search marketing, especially on the SEO side.
-It includes PPC and usability/conversion optimization stuff too, because you can’t really become advanced in this field without focusing on the bottom line.
+The following is my favored reading list when it comes to search marketing, especially on the SEO side.
+It includes PPC and usability/conversion optimization stuff too because you can’t really become advanced in this field without focusing on the bottom line.
 Check out my description of each blog to see if it fits your interests.

 Original & Creative Internet Marketing Generalists

 The folks in this category will blog the gamut from analytics to social media.